Baby and Toddler Nap Schedules

 Why Naps Are Important for Your Child’s Development

-Naps offer a number of benefits for babies and toddlers.
+Naps offer several benefits for babies and toddlers.
 Studies have shown that young children who nap regularly tend to have longer attention spans and sleep better at night than those who don't take naps.
-Here are some other ways naps can be beneficial for your child:

-They may improve nighttime sleep.
-Though this might seem counterintuitive, naps sometime make it easier for your child to fall asleep and sleep well at night.
-For example, napping in the afternoon can help prevent your child from being overtired or “wired” just before bed, and therefore he may find it easier to relax and go to sleep.
+• They may improve nighttime sleep.
+Though this might seem counterintuitive, naps sometimes make it easier for your child to fall asleep and sleep well at night.
+For example, napping in the afternoon can help prevent your child from being overtired or “wired” just before bed, and therefore they may find it easier to relax and go to sleep.
 You’ll need to carefully plan the time and duration of the afternoon nap, though, because you don’t want your child to not be sleepy at all when bedtime rolls around.

 Naps also give you and other caregivers a much-needed break.
 While your baby or toddler naps, take the opportunity to unwind or do something that's hard to do when your child is awake.